monahendawi/quantum-zne-blog/results.md

 | Second-Order Richardson | 0.00085 |

 The error reduction achieved by second-order Richardson extrapolation was significantly greater than that obtained using the first-order method.
+The Phase-Flip experiments revealed a substantial advantage for higher-order extrapolation.

+While First-Order Richardson Extrapolation already produced a noticeable improvement, Second-Order Richardson Extrapolation reduced the error by more than an order of magnitude compared to the original noisy result.

+This behavior is particularly interesting because Phase-Flip Noise alters phase information rather than directly changing measurement outcomes.
+Since many quantum computations rely heavily on phase relationships and interference effects, recovering these effects through mitigation can lead to significant improvements in accuracy.

+The final error of 0.00085 demonstrates that Zero-Noise Extrapolation remains highly effective even for noise processes that primarily affect quantum phases.

 ---